 Board-Certified Family Nurse Practitioner with 14 years of neurosurgical experience.
 Donna holds her Masters Degree in Nursing from Medical College of Georgia and is a Licensed Nurse Practitioner and a certified Family Nurse Practitioner.

-We are proudly located on the second floor of the Medical Services Building on the campus of Athens Regional Medical Center.
-While our office, staff and systems are located on the Athens Regional Campus we maintain privileges and practice medicine at other area locations including St. Mary's Hospital and Health Care System.
+We are proudly located on the second floor of the Medical Services Building on the campus of Piedmont Athens Regional Medical Center.
+While our office, staff and systems are located on the Piedmont Athens Regional Campus we maintain privileges and practice medicine at other area locations and hospitals.

 Athens Brain & Spine is focused on patient centered care.
 We start with a conversation.
 At the forefront of our thought process is to get to know our patients and them to get to know our staff on a level far beyond x-rays and lab reports.